Est. reading time: 45-60 minutes

 9.1.1 Smart Contract Stack

-• Core contracts deployed on Ethereum mainnet
+• Base Mainnet: Core contracts deployed with full functionality

-• Comprehensive test suite with 95%+ coverage
+• Test Coverage: Comprehensive test suite with 95%+ coverage

 9.1.2 Off-Chain Infrastructure

-• IPFS-based model and data storage
+• IPFS Storage: Distributed model and data storage with content addressing

 9.2 Performance Metrics